Antisymmetric Raman response

-Raman cross-susceptibilities $B_{1g} \otimes B_{2g}$ or $E_{g}^1 \otimes E_{g}^2$ are obtained by subtracting right-left circular polarizations signal from the left-right one in reference tetragonal or hexagonal systems, respectively~\cite{Liu22,Perfetti24}.
-However, they do not involve the $A_{2g}$-operator, and hence they do not have the features discussed in this work.
+Analogous to antisymmetric response, cross-susceptibilities $B_{1g} \otimes B_{2g}$ or $E_{g}^1 \otimes E_{g}^2$ are extracted by subtracting right-left circular polarizations signal from the left-right one in reference tetragonal or hexagonal systems, respectively~\cite{Liu22,Perfetti24,Arita25}.
+However, these do not involve the $A_{2g}$-operator, and hence do not have the features discussed here.

 \emph{Examples.}--- Having discussed the general properties of $\phi_{A_{2g}}^i$, we illustrate them with examples from systems of current interest.

 \emph{(1) Electronic continuum.}--- This example is taken to illustrate the antisymmetric Raman response of a normal metal.
 We consider a tight binding Hamiltonian of $(p_x, p_y)$ orbitals that is often studied in the context of the tritellurides~\cite{Yao06,Eiter13,Cano24}.
 It is given by $\ham_0 = \sum_{\bk} h_{\bk}$,